• Alzheimer’s & dementia

 #3: Changes in Mood and Emotions

-Everyone is different, and everyone exhibits different symptoms, meaning there is no definitive list of what to expect; however, we’re here to offer guidance about some of the most common end-stage dementia symptoms.
+Everyone is different and exhibits different symptoms, meaning there is no definitive list of what to expect; however, we’re here to offer guidance about some of the most common end-stage dementia symptoms.

 Patients who are experiencing dementia’s last stage symptoms may experience: